mskocik/svelecte/src/routes/fetch/+page.svelte.md

 ## User-provided fetch function

-In v4.0 whole fetch-related functionality has been reworked and it's **no longer** possible to provide your own fetch function.
+Since v4.0 whole fetch-related functionality has been reworked and it's **no longer** possible to provide your own fetch function.
 Properties `fetch` and `fetchProps` should be enough for every use case.